Acefrra/Acefrra.github.io/_projects/furuta/0300_3_nonminumumphase.md

     title: Non Minimum Phase Systems
 ---

-If the transfer function of the furuta pendulum of the furuta pendulum we can immediately see something is going on.
+If we display the transfer function of the furuta pendulum (open loop) between Vm and  we can immediately see something is going on.

-G(s)
+$$ G(s) = \frac{32.98 s^{2} -1166}{s^4+17.54s^{3}-62.27s^{2} -620.5s} $$

-This transfer function has the poles as placed, but it also has two zeros at z_{12} = {\displaystyle \pm } 5.943.
+This transfer function has two zeros at $$s_{12} = {\displaystyle \pm }  5.943$$.

+{% include_relative images/RootLocusOpenLoop.html %}

 A system with RH-plane zeros will show a particular behaviour and this kind of system are called **non-minimum phase systems**.

-The step response of such systems is peculiar because the system will start moving in the opposite direction with respect to the reference.
-If we infact take the step response of outr system we will get the following.
+After designing the input tracker in order to respect the requirements and to make the system stable we are going to have the following Root Locus:

+{% include_relative images/RootLocusClosedLoop.html %}

+Even though the system is stable it is not possible to cancel the positive zero and the behaviour of the system can be seen by its system response.

 {% include_relative images/System_Response.html %}

+This is a behaviour of non-minimium phase systems.
+The system will initially move in the opposite direction with respect to the set point.

-Even though we don't like this behaviour it is stricly necessary from a physic point of view.
-The rotating arm has first to move clockwise, in  the pendulum tilts a little bit, it reach to the desired direction by compensating the falling pendulum.
+Even though we do not like this behaviour it is stricly necessary from a physic point of view.
+To rotate CCW, the rotating arm has first to move clockwise.
 Only in this way it possible to keep the pendulum in equilibrium while moving to a particular position.

+Even from a control point of view it is not possible to avoid this behaviour.
+In fact since this behaviour is caused by positive zeros the feedback controller cannot cancel them.
+In fact it would need to have positive poles that would let the controller unstable.